ShinukiAyato/CC_Nightbot/Fortune Command/README.md

 Your fortune is "$(eval $(urlfetch https://fortuneapi.herokuapp.com/fortunes).replace('\n', ''))"
 ```

-> This time we don't need Pastebin for the command
+> This time we don't need Pastebin for the command.